North American box turtle

 North American box turtles are turtles of the genus Terrapene.
 Although box turtles are superficially similar to tortoises in terrestrial habits and overall appearance, they are actually members of the American pond turtle family (Emydidae).
 The 12 taxa which are distinguished in the genus are distributed over seven species.
 They are largely characterized by having a domed shell which is hinged at the bottom, allowing the animal to retract its head and legs and close its shell tightly to protect itself from predators.

 Taxonomy and genetics

 The genus name Terrapene was coined by Blasius Merrem in 1820 as a genus separate from Emys, describing those species which had a sternum separated into two or three divisions, and which could move these parts independently.
 He placed in this genus, among others, Terrapene boscii (now accepted to be Kinosternon subrubrum subrubrum) and Terrapene carolina (but under the name Terrapene clausa).
 Also several Asian box turtles have been formerly classified within the genus Terrapene; e.g., Terrapene bicolor (now Cuora amboinensis couro) and Terrapene culturalia (now Cuora flavomarginata).
-Currently, six species are classified within the genus and 12 taxa are distinguished:
+Currently, seven species are classified within the genus and 12 taxa are distinguished: